richard-vh/CDE_123_HandsOnLab/setup/README.md

 % ./setup/new_deploy_hol.sh <cdp-workload-user> <max-hol-participants> <storage-location>
 ```

-Make sure to always choose the data directory.
+You must always create data in the data directory.
 For example:

 ```
 #AWS